hski-github/spotfire-kanban/README.md

 - Click on empty space to clear marking
 - text-overflow: ellipsis; for header label
 - Add configure button for order of columns and default columns
+- Use https://popper.js.org for configure dialog
+- Possibility to add additional information to card

 ## How to get started (with development server)
 All source code for the mod example can be found in the `src` folder.